 A first step in chaplaincy preparation is theological education.
 Chaplaincy certification requires the MAPS degree (NACC certification) or the MDiv degree (APC/NACC certification).
 The curriculum for the MAPS—Health Care Chaplaincy concentration can be found here.

 Chaplaincy certification for both the NACC and APC also requires four units of Clinical Pastoral Education (CPE).
 CPE brings theological students and ministers of all faiths (pastors, priests, rabbis, imams and others) into supervised encounter with persons in crisis, ordinarily in a health care setting.
 Out of an intense involvement with persons in need, and the feedback from peers and teachers, students develop new awareness of themselves as persons and of the needs of those to whom they minister.
 From theological reflection on specific human situations, they gain a new understanding of ministry.
 Within the interdisciplinary team process of helping persons, they develop skills in interpersonal and interprofessional relationships.
 This description is taken from the Association of Clinical Pastoral Education website.
-This link will bring you answers to many questions about this formation process.
-For more information on CPE itself, please visit the IPS CPE page.
+This link will bring you to many questions about this formation process.
+For more information on CPE itself, please visit Clinical Pastoral Education (CPE) page.

 The Certification Process

 Professional employment as a chaplain generally requires certification.
 After completing the above educational requirements, as well as additional clinical hours for the APC, graduates can submit an application for Board Certification.
 The certification process for the NACC and the APC differs to some extent.